 6E.
-Doctor Who - Arc Of Infinity
+Arc Of Infinity

 Using the Arc of Infinity an anti-matter creature has passed over into the normal Universe.
 In order to be able to co-exist it needs a physical presence - and the Doctor's bio-data extract is chosen.
 Using the bio-data extract the creature enters the TARDIS and bonds with the Doctor.